-The Education Centre: How to Maintain Laminate Flooring?
+The Education Centre: How to maintain laminate flooring

 Secondly, the floor can suffer abrasion from the use of harsh scouring devices, so keep the scrubbing pads and similar items in the cupboard.
 Brushing with a soft-bristled broom should help keep dirt off without damaging the surface.

 As laminate flooring gathers dirt over time it will lose its original shine.
-Instead of leaving the floor looking dull and dirty, homeowners should spend a little time and effort to restore the shine on their laminate flooring.
+Instead of leaving the floor looking dull and dirty, you should spend a little time and effort restoring the shine.
+This is pretty simple to do.

 If cleaning and mopping do not put the shine back on your laminate floor, it is likely that the floor is coated with residue.
-Residue can accumulate over time from a build up of cleaning products and is more difficult to remove than the usual dirt and debris.
+Residue can accumulate over time from a build-up of cleaning products and is more difficult to remove than the usual dirt and debris.

 Whatever you need for your home, we have a floor to fit your needs.
 Laminate flooring is highly versatile and is an excellent choice for your bathroom or kitchen flooring needs.
 Our flooring range comes in a wide variety of styles and materials and are suitable for residential or commercial settings.